s60sc/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD

-ESP32 Camera application to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
+ESP32 / ESP32S3 Camera application to record JPEGs to SD card as AVI files and playback to browser as an MJPEG stream.
 The AVI format allows recordings to replay at correct frame rate on media players.
 If a microphone is installed then a WAV file is also created and stored in the AVI file.

-Changes for version 7.4 - web page improvements obtained from fork by [@marekful](https://github.com/marekful).
-The web page colors can be changed in **MJPEG2SD.htm** under `:root`.
+Changes for version 8.0:
+- compiled for arduino-esp32 v2.0.6
+- support for ESP32S3 (much better than ESP32)
+- simultaneous Wifi Station and AP mode
+- lamp has variable intensity
+- internal code restructuring.

 ## Purpose